Fine Art Print Collections « Shades of Blacks and Whites»

 In landscape and wildlife photography, black and white is synonymous with beauty and aesthetic merit.
 Mineral landscapes and animals’ coats are emphasized in black and white photographs because of their rich textures.
 If the lighting is right, the pictures are undeniably better than they would be in color.

 In black and white photography, there are no colors.
 The viewers’ eyes are guided by the composition of the photo.
-We attach great importance to the placement of the subjects.
+I attach great importance to the placement of the subjects.
 The rules of composition and framing become crucial.
 For instance, the rule of thirds and strong points are both useful for emphasizing the points of interest.
 Using the golden number or the golden spiral as the framing ratio is a way to ensure that the framing is good.